How can 3 minutes really be enough?

-HRV spectral analysis used to take 20 minutes, but thanks to advanced calculations, you can now do it in a fraction of the time — with the same accuracy
+Spectral HRV analysis used to take 20 minutes.
+Thanks to advanced algorithms, you can now get the same accuracy in just a fraction of the time.

 .jpg)